adele calls on theresa may to do more for grenfell

 Photography Alasdair McLellan

 Six months later and May’s held true to her word: no other panel members have been appointed.
-As the petition highlights, this risks a severely tunnel-visioned investigation -- “[families] are worried that [Moore-Bick] may not have a understanding of the wider issues beyond his regulatory experience / expertise & that victims will be dependent on a single person’s point of view.”
-To prevent this, they’re calling for a panel to be formed, as well as a fair investigative process in which victims “can engage in & ensure builds a fair picture of events.”
+As the petition highlights, this risks a severely tunnel-visioned investigation — “[families] are worried that [Moore-Bick] may not have a understanding of the wider issues beyond his regulatory experience/expertise and that victims will be dependent on a single person’s point of view.”
+To prevent this, they’re calling for a panel to be formed, as well as a fair investigative process that victims “can engage in and ensure builds a fair picture of events.”